 Live stream recording allows you to record your live stream and share it as a video on demand (VOD).
 Keeping a record of your live events gives your viewers the ability to re-watch your videos whenever they like.
-With Dacast, you can record your live stream for up to eight continuous hours at a time.
+With Dacast, you can record your live stream for up to six continuous hours at a time.
 The feature’s button stays “ON” up to seven days.
 Past seven days, it can be turned back “ON.”
 Please note that live stream recording will impact your data usage and your transcoding credits usage.
 Live stream recording uses your bandwidth in these ways:

 - Recording your stream will use some of your bandwidth.
 The amount used is equivalent to a viewer watching the stream.